VitaliyStaskevich/Global-Explorer/README.md

 An interactive web application for exploring countries, their details, and their geographic locations.
 Built with a focus on modern Angular standards and using Taiga UI.

+Has a dark and a light mode, text search and a world map to pick and choose different countries.

 # Usage & Setup
 ## Prerequisites